Freeze-in and freeze-out of sterile neutrino dark matter: Sterile neutrino production and free-streaming horizon

 \section{Sterile neutrino production and free-streaming horizon}

 As outlined in the previous section, the $\phi$ sector is frozen-in via Higgs portal interactions.
 The DM candidate, $N$, is then mainly produced via $\varphi \to NN$ decays and $\alpha \alpha \to NN$ annihilations, with a rate determined by the coupling $f \ll 1$.
 Scalar-pNGB scattering, $\alpha\varphi\to NN$, is suppressed compared to pNGB scattering for $T_\phi\ll m_\phi$, i.e.~when $\varphi$ is non-relativistic, while other processes are completely negligible since they are suppressed by additional powers of $f$.
 For large $T_\phi \gtrsim m_\varphi$, the decay and annihilation rates are comparable, however in the regime $T_\phi \ll m_\varphi$ the sterile neutrinos are dominantly produced via the annihilation process since the $\varphi$ population is exponentially suppressed.
-We note that the relic abundance of $N$ produced via resonant or non-resonant oscillations from active neutrinos is absent due to the imposed $U(1)_N$ symmetry.\footnote{Even if active-sterile neutrino mixing were allowed, the contribution would be subdominant due to the very small $\theta_i$.
-Resonant production requires a large lepton asymmetry \cite{Shi:1998km}, which is not generated in our model.}

 Assuming that the dark sector particles $\varphi$, $\alpha$ and $N$ are in thermal equilibrium (an assumption we will discuss in detail in Secs.~\ref{sec:thermalisationPhi} and \ref{sec:thermalisationN}), and neglecting inverse processes from the $\phi-N$ bath to the SM,\footnote{This is motivated by the standard freeze-in assumption that the $\phi$ and $N$ number densities are initially negligible \cite{McDonald:2001vt,Hall:2009bx}.
 Even at late times, after a substantial population of $\phi$ or $N$ has been frozen-in, we may continue to neglect these reverse processes because the $\phi$ and $N$ abundances are much smaller than the populations of their parents since $T_\phi \ll T$.} the relevant Boltzmann equation for energy transfer from the SM to the dark sector is